OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ### Data Encoding

-TODO, for the model training:
+For the model training, we will use two approaches:
 - Colab notebooks
 - Python scripts